shaleengarg/FileTransferProtocol/Readme.md

             Flag would mean that client wants to know the entire listing of the shared folders/directory including shortlist options.
 2. FileHash flag (args):
 This commmand indicates that the client wants to check if any of the files on the other end have been changed.
 The flag variable can take two values, verify and checkall
-    1) verify: flag should check for the specific file name provided as command line argument and return its 'checksum' and 'lastmodified' timestamp.
+    * verify: flag should check for the specific file name provided as command line argument and return its 'checksum' and 'lastmodified' timestamp.
-    $> FileHash verify <filename>
+    - $> FileHash verify <filename>
-    Output: Checksum and lastmodified timestamp of the file
+    - Output: Checksum and lastmodified timestamp of the file

-    2) checkall: Flag should check perform what 'verify' does for all the files in the shared folder.
+    * checkall: Flag should check perform what 'verify' does for all the files in the shared folder.
 (This can be used to periodically check the files)

 3. FileDownload flag (args):
 As the name suggests, would be the command to download the files from the shared folder of the connected user to our shared folder.
-    a. the flag variable can take the value TCP or UDP depending on the user request.
+    * the flag variable can take the value TCP or UDP depending on the user request.
-    b. if the socket is not available, it should created and both clients must use this socket for file transfer.
+    * if the socket is not available, it should created and both clients must use this socket for file transfer.
-        $> FileDownload <filename>
+        - $> FileDownload <filename>
-        Output: should contain the filename, filesize, lastmodified, timestamp and the MD5checksum of the file.
+        - Output: should contain the filename, filesize, lastmodified, timestamp and the MD5checksum of the file.
 (HINT: the filesize parameter might be used to allocate memory)

 ******